Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Neural Tangent Kernel at initialisation and its limit

-To give some intuition, we now describe the limiting behaviour of the NTG, for a fixed sample size $n$, as the width $\nnodes$ goes to infinity.
-The proof, given in \cref{sec:prooflimitingNTG}, follows from the triangle inequality and the law of large numbers, together with the facts that $|\relu'(z)|\leq 1$ and $\sum_{j\geq 1} \tillam_j =1$.
+\paragraph{Limiting NTG.} To give some intuition, we now describe the limiting behaviour of the NTG, for a fixed sample size $n$, as the width $\nnodes$ goes to infinity.
+The proof, given in \cref{sec:prooflimitingNTG} in the Supplementary Material, follows from the triangle inequality and the law of large numbers, together with $|\relu'(z)|\leq 1$ and $\sum_{j\geq 1} \tillam_j =1$.